The Complete Handbook to Smoke Detectors: Choosing the Ideal One for Your Dwelling

 Photoelectric Smoke Alarms

-Smoke alarms with dual sensors incorporate both ionization and photoelectric sensors to provide the most comprehensive fire detection.
-They are effective in detecting both fast, flaming fires and slow burning fires and are less prone to false alarms than photoelectric or ionization smoke alarms alone.
+Smoke alarms with dual sensors combine photoelectric and ionization sensors to offer the most complete fire detection.
+They are effective in detecting both rapid, flaming fires as well as slow, smoldering flames, and are less prone to false alarms than either ionization or photoelectric smoke alarms alone.

 Smart Smoke Alarms